MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/README.md

 `config`s can be merged (by copy-pasting).

 ```
+# Note: connect to a remote machine with a `config` file
+$: sudo scp -i Private-Key.key _username@_ip:/path/to/.kube/config .

 # Note: use multiple `config` files
 # Note: it's as if they were merged
   # KUBECONFIG=~/.kube/config-0:~/.kube/config-1